Umar-MUF/Automation/README.md

 # Automation

 ## Overview
-This repository hosts my automation projects built with [n8n](https://n8n.io/).
-Currently, it includes two workflows: "ATS Score Prediction" and "Integrate Gemini to Predict Score."
-Each project is designed to showcase automation techniques using Google services and AI.
+This repository hosts my automation projects built with [n8n](https://n8n.io/).Each project is designed to showcase automation techniques using Google services and AI.

 ---